IntersectMBO/cardano-updates/blog/2023-02-22-consensus.md

 ### Support

-We released `ouroboros-consensus` 0.2.0.0 and ouroboros-consensus-cardano 0.3.0.0 into CHaP.
+We released `ouroboros-consensus` 0.2.0.0 and `ouroboros-consensus-cardano` 0.3.0.0 to CHaP.
+Remember that we decided to split the packages related to Consensus in two bundles, one with the core functionality, Cardano-agnostic code, and another bundle with instantiations specific to Cardano.

 [new-bench-data]: https://github.com/input-output-hk/ouroboros-network/issues/4037#issuecomment-1434745031
 [increased-dequeue-timings]: https://github.com/input-output-hk/ouroboros-network/issues/4037#issuecomment-1439708022